Donnington, Berkshire: Hospital almshouses

 Donnington Hospital almshouses, founded in 1393, form the oldest charity in the county, although others formed later had older charities merged into them.
 Robert Beaugraunt is recorded as minister of the poor in 1412.
 The earliest current building dates from 1602, but the complex is wide-ranging, with additional modern almshouses having been built in Bucklebury and Iffley.

 Others

 Other notable buildings include Donnington Priory and Donnington Grove.
 The latter is a Strawberry Hill Gothic mansion built by the antiquary and translator James Pettit Andrews in 1763–1772.
 It is now a hotel in the centre of a golf course.

 Transport

 Donnington has regular bus services to Newbury.
+A station at Speen on the Lambourn Valley Railway was advertised as Speen for Donnington until about 1932, the line closed to passenger traffic in 1960.